Monte Isola: Main sights

 The single-nave church of San Michele in Peschiera Maraglio was consecrated in 1648.
 This baroque church is notable for the many frescoes on the walls and on the ceiling and for its wooden carvings.

 The shrine of Madonna della Ceriola stands 600 m above sea level, the highest spot on the island.
 It can only be reached by walking from the small village of Cure.

 The fortress Martinengo can be reached from Menzino.
 It was built in the 15th century by the Oldofredi family and enlarged in the 16th century by Martinengo.
 After a long period of neglect, it has been renovated in an elegant residence by the architect Vittorio Faglia.
 In 1497 Catherine Cornaro, queen of Cyprus, sojourned here for a short stay.

 Transportation

 Monte Isola can be reached through a network of ferry connection with regular schedules.

 Driving restrictions are currently enforced, with mopeds and bicycles only allowed on the island.
 An extensive grid of dedicated bike lanes and hiking trails span all over the island, reaching the peaceful fishing villages with lakeside cafés and the Madonna della Ceriola chapel, nested near the summit of the island.
 A circular trail of almost 9 km allows a complete tour of Monte Isola.

+A regular bus service, with special buses, is operated by the municipality of Monte Isola.